Vanuan/vanuan.github.io/_posts/2012-10-22-jython-nailgun-eclipse.md

 The project to do that is Nailgun: http://www.martiansoftware.com/nailgun/background.html

 So I decided to extend PyDev with the ability to use Nailgun.

+Issues i encountered:

+	* module (not) reloading
+    * ValueError: ('unsupported operand type', op) when using re.compile